Spyro: A Hero's Tail

 _mus_mfx_minigame_sgt_1.sfxis an unused track for the Sgt.
 Byrd mini-games:

 _mus_mfx_minigame_spy_1.sfxis an unused track that would've been used in Spyro's turret mini-games:

 _mus_mfx_realm1z_safe.sfxis a completely unused track.
-Judging by file name, it was meant to play in Gnasty's Cave:
+Judging by the file name, it was meant to play in Gnasty's Cave:

 _mus_mfx_realm1z_victory.sfxis an unused victory theme.
-Judging by file name, it was meant to play in Gnasty's Cave:
+Judging by the file name, it was meant to play in Gnasty's Cave: